kcodeg123/DevBoxPoC/customVMImage/README.md

 ## Step 0 - Create a new RG & Dev Center

-* Resource Group
+* Create a new Resource Group
-  * Dev Center
-* Attach Dev Center to the
+  * Create a new Dev Center

 ## Step 1 - Check your provider registrations